-Notification of Results
+Notification of Results and Feedback

-The BC Arts Council's commitment is to inform each applicant of the results of the assessment process no later than 16 weeks after the submission deadline.
+The BC Arts Council strives to inform each applicant of the results of the assessment process no later than 16 weeks after the intake closing date.

 Notification is sent by email to the primary contact linked to the application.